AlexanderWyss/discord-bot-node/README.md

 client> npm run build --prod
 > node ./bin/www
 ```

-Create .env file or set environment variables in commandline and add NODE_ENV=production to disable .env file.

 If you access the WebUI via localhost it will try to access the server on localhost:3000, for development.